flutter/website/src/docs/development/ios-project-migration.md

 To develop Flutter apps for iOS, you need a Mac with Xcode installed.
-Xcode 11.4 changed the way frameworks are linked and embedded, and you may [see the following errors when switching between iOS devices and simulators:][]
+Xcode 11.4 changed the way frameworks are linked and embedded, and you may [see the following errors when switching between iOS devices and simulators:][errors]
 ```
 Building for iOS, but the linked and embedded framework 'App.framework' was built for iOS Simulator.
 ```